This page is a plain-English overview for families. It’s not legal advice.

 Get Strew Home Education App

-If you’re looking for a way to to keep a record of your child’s learning, you can download the Strew Home Education App for free:
+If you want a simpler way to keep a clear record of learning and prepare structured reports when needed, you can download Strew for free:

 Privacy note: your family’s record is yours.
 Share only what you choose.